MLS Cup: Expansion teams from Cascadia, Canada, and Atlanta

 Atlanta United FC, in their second season as an expansion team, won the 2018 edition of MLS Cup by defeating the Portland Timbers 2–0.
 The match, hosted in Atlanta at Mercedes-Benz Stadium, was attended by 73,019 spectators and broke the MLS Cup attendance record set in 2002 by New England.
 The club became the second-youngest to win an MLS Cup, behind the 1998 Chicago Fire, and brought the first professional sports championship for the city of Atlanta since 1995.

 In the 2019 MLS Cup, Toronto FC and Seattle Sounders FC both overcame underdog status in their respective conferences to contest a third final in four years, this time playing at Seattle's home ground.
 Seattle Sounders FC duly won their second MLS Cup, taking the final match 3–1 at CenturyLink Field in front of a Sounders record attendance of 69,274.

 The 2020 edition, which marked the end of a season dramatically affected by the COVID-19 pandemic, saw the Sounders return to MLS Cup, this time facing Columbus Crew at the latter's home of Mapfre Stadium in Columbus, Ohio.
 The Crew won 3–0 in front of a crowd restricted to 1,500, in the stadium's last playoff game.

+From 2021 through 2025, MLS Cup has had parity- zero repeat champions across this time.
+Below is a list of Champs, year by year: